qualiatouch/qualiatouch-plugin/doc/dmx.md

 ## Show your work!

-If you use those modules, please send me a video of what you've realized (qualiatouch@proton.me), i'm eager to see what people will do with them!
+If you use those modules, and doing a lightshow commanded by VCV, please send me a video of what you've realized (qualiatouch@proton.me), i'm eager to see what people will do with them!